All Episodes

 Yeah, no, that's true.

-But so what's your number on this?
+So what's your number on this?

 You know, I don't have a number.

-No, I'm beyond it.
+No, I'm beyond.

-You know how short-sighted this is.
+You know how short-sighted this is?

 I mean, this is what drives me crazy about political fear.

-And these politicians, they get they get the job and they want to be called congressman and senator and governor and you know, whatever whatever their name is, whatever their title is, and they get it and they like it.
+And these politicians, they get the job and they want to be called congressman and senator and governor and whatever their name is, whatever their title is.

-And they their egos are satisfied.
+And their egos are satisfied.

-And they like the power, they like the prestige more than they they like the concept of serving the American people.
+They like the prestige more than they like the concept of serving the American people.

-And so they think when they don't take a risk and they don't take a chance and they're not courageous, that somehow they're they're taking the safe route to stay in power and keep their prestige.
+And so they think when they don't take a risk and they don't take a chance and they're not courageous, that somehow they're taking the safe route to stay in power and keep their prestige.

 The irony is that if they would be courageous, if they would keep their promises, if they would do the right thing, if they would unite, unite us.